The Structure of Academic Texts

 Making Your Structure Visible and Indicating How Different Parts Relate to Each Other

 A clear structure also entails that different parts are clearly connected to each other.
-Two ways of achieving a clear structure are to use transition words and start sentences with what your readers have just read about.
+Two ways of connecting different parts to each other are using transition words and starting sentences with what your readers have just read about.